Andrew Harrer/Bloomberg/Getty Images

 "In a government shutdown, there is some discretion for the government to protect the vital agencies -- those related to national security -- so it's not like they're going to bring all the soldiers home," says Marc Goldwein, senior policy director at the Committee for a Responsible Federal Budget in Washington, D.C.
 "But most government functions that we are used to will stop during a shutdown."

 The hard part for consumers is it's difficult to predict which operations will be deemed essential and which will be halted.
-It's mostly up to the discretion of the Obama administration.
+It's mostly up to the discretion of the Trump administration.

 "It all depends on what the president prioritizes and what federal unions are willing to cooperate with," says Richard Parker, a senior fellow and lecturer at Harvard's Kennedy School of Government.